Learn The 5 Steps To Become A Certified Hand Therapist

 2. Have a Current OT State License

-The CHT certification requires you to have an active occupational therapy license in the state you will be practicing in.
-You’ll likely already have this as you start to build experience, so this one is easy.
+The CHT certification requires you to have an active occupational therapy license in the state you are or will be practicing in.
+You’ll very likely already have this as you start to build experience working in hand therapy, so this one is easy.

 3. Take Continuing Education Courses Related to Hand Therapy

 Self-studying is important in this expertise.
-Before you start applying for jobs, you’ll want to make sure you’re well-versed on the anatomy and conditions of the hand.
+Before you start applying for hand therapy jobs, you’ll want to make sure you’re well-versed on the anatomy and conditions of the hand and upper extremity.

 OT school gives you a brief overview of working with hands but does not prepare you enough to go straight to a hand clinic without any relevant fieldwork experience.

-Because of this, it will help immensely to have several continuing ed hands courses under your belt before getting your first hand clinic job.
+Because of this, it will help immensely to have several continuing education hands courses under your belt before getting your first hand therapy clinic job.

-You can find in-person weekend courses throughout the year by doing a quick Google search.
+You can find in-person weekend courses near you throughout the year by doing a quick Google search.
 I also recommend taking online continuing education courses related to hands through platforms like MedBridge.

 4. Get a Job in an Outpatient Hand Clinic